-The monthly price is the usual $11.95, but as with all other VPNs, if you pay for three years upfront, you can get that monthly payment down to $2.19.
-If you want to give it a test drive before committing to three years, it offers a seven-day money-back guarantee.
+The monthly price is the usual $11.95, but as with all other VPNs, if you pay for two years upfront, you can get that monthly payment down to $2.19.
+If you want to give it a test drive before committing to two years, it offers a seven-day money-back guarantee.
 You can learn more in our Private Internet Access review.

 Honorable Mention: VyprVPN